PoisotLab/ms_svd_networks/manuscript.md

 ![The relationship between the maximum and minimum value of SVD entropy of a collection of random interaction networks (using simulated annealing) for a given connectance spanning from 0 to 1 (left panel) and how this relates to the relative rank deficiency of networks (right panel)](figures/minmax_combined.png){#fig:simann}

-The right panel of +@fig:simann shows the average rank deficiency of networks for which SVD entropy was either maximised or minimised.
+The right panel of @fig:simann shows the average rank deficiency of networks for which SVD entropy was either maximised or minimised.
 Complex networks (meaning, maximally complex given their connectance) had a lower deficiency, indicating that except at extreme connectances, there are combinations of networks for which all species can interact in unique ways -- this is a natural consequence of the results reported by @Poisot2014WheEco, whereby the number of possible networks is only really constrained at the far ends of the connectance gradient.
 Minimally complex networks, on the other hand, saw their rank deficiency increase with connectance.
 This hints at the fact that the decrease in complexity with connectance may be primarily driven by the infeasibility of having enough species for them to all interact uniquely as connectance increases.
-Because non-unique interactions tend to result in competition [@Bascompte2007PlaMut], this can "push" networks towards the full-rank configuration (as suggested by the results in +@fig:size), thereby maximising complexity regardless of connectance.
+Because non-unique interactions tend to result in competition [@Bascompte2007PlaMut], this can "push" networks towards the full-rank configuration (as suggested by the results in @fig:size), thereby maximising complexity regardless of connectance.

-## Most elements of network structure capture network complexity

-We find that SVD entropy has a clear negative relationship with nestedness, spectral radius, and connectance (+@fig:other).
-As in +@fig:type, mutualistic networks tend to be more complex, and they also are both sparser and less nested than other types of networks. @Bastolla2009ArcMut give a convincing demonstration that mutualistic networks are shaped to minimise competition -- this can be done by avoiding to duplicate overlap in interactions, thereby resulting in a network that is close to full rank, and with high SVD entropy.
-Interestingly, +@fig:other suggests that both nestedness and connectance measure the *lack* of complexity in an ecological network, which contrasts to how they may commonly be viewed [@Landi2018ComSta].

-![The relationship between SVD entropy and the nestedness (left panel), spectral radius (central panel) and connectance (right panel) of ecological networks.
-Colours indicate the different interaction types of the networks.](figures/others_v_entropy.png){#fig:other}

-## Complex networks are not more robust to extinction
+## Larger networks are less complex than they could be

-When looking at the relationship between SVD entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences depending on both the extinction mechanism as well as along which dimension the species removal occurred (+@fig:resilience).
-As a whole we do not observe any obvious relationships between SVD entropy and resilience, nor for different interaction types.
-We do however see differences in the resilience of networks depending on how the extinctions were simulated.
-Generally we see a higher resilience in networks where species of only a specific group are removed or in networks where species were either randomly removed or based on an increasing number of interactions.

-![The relationship between SVD entropy and the area under an extinction curve (as a proxy for resilience to extinction) for both different extinction mechanisms (Random = the removal of a random species, Decreasing = the removal of species in order of decreasing number of interactions (i.e most to least number of interactions), Increasing = the removal of species in order of increasing number of interactions) as well as along different dimensions (species groups) of the network (all = any species, 1 = only top-level species, and 2 = only bottom- level species) Colours indicate the different interaction types of the networks.](figures/entropy_v_AUCall.png){#fig:resilience}

-As highlighted in +@fig:other SVD entropy can be used as an additional measure of network complexity.
-However, as shown in +@fig:resilience, the assumption that network complexity begets resilience to extinction begins to unravel when we use a measure of physical complexity.
-This is in contrast to previous studies that have shown how connectance plays a role in the resilience of networks to extinctions [@Dunne2002NetStr; @Memmott2004TolPol].
-This does not discount the role of using *structural* measures of network complexity (*e.g.* connectance, nestedness or spectreal radius) as indicators of their resilience (although possibly hinting as to why there is no strong emerging consensus as to how structural complexity relates to this), but rather points to an erroneous assumption as to what aspects of a network we have previously used to define its complexity.

 # Conclusion